LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 Html html = views.html.Application.index.render(customer, orders);
 ```

 > Note that even if you need to write the dynamic expression using Scala, it can be very close to the way you would write it in Java.
-You don't necessarely need to learn Scala before writing your first template.
+You don't necessarily need to learn Scala before writing your first template.

 ## Syntax: the magic ‘@’ character